tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

 ## 3. Create IAM Policy
 1. Navigate to IAM in the AWS Console.
 2. Create a new Policy for the Lambda
-3. Use the following policy JSON as a starting point:
+3. Use the [provided](DDBStreamCDC/lambda_policy.json) policy JSON as a starting point:
 4. Update the policy with your specific S3 bucket name.

 ## 4. Create IAM Role